Harvard says tuition will be free for families making $200K or less

 The sticker price does matter, and this exemption is lipstick on the pig.

-The problem with American higher education (and American healthcare, for the matter) is that they have consistently grown to opportunistically consume all free cash of American income.
+The problem with American higher education (and American healthcare, for the matter) is that they have persistently grown to opportunistically consume all the discretionary income of Americans.

 CaliforniaKarl